geertjanw/ojet-training/README.md

 </oj-form-layout>
 ```

-5. Move the references to 'ojs/ojinputtext' and to 'ojs/ojformlayout' from the 'define' block of 'Dashboard.js' to the 'define' block of 'my-employee-form-viewModel.js' file.
+4. Move the references 'ojs/ojinputtext' and to 'ojs/ojformlayout' from the 'define' block of 'Dashboard.js' to the 'define' block of 'my-employee-form-viewModel.js' file.

-6. In 'component.json', within your 'my-employee-form' CCA component, add content to the 'properties' section, like this:
+5. In 'component.json', within your 'my-employee-form' CCA component, add content to the 'properties' section, like this:

 ```js #button { border: none; }
 "properties": {